cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Parameter
      - Description
    * - ``<dataset-name>``
-     - Name of the new Dataset
+     - Name of the existing Dataset
    * - ``<type-name>``
-     - Type of the new Dataset
+     - Type of the existing Dataset
    * - ``<properties>``
-     - Dataset properties, map of String to String.
+     - Dataset properties as a map of String to String
-   * - ``<flag>``
-     - If true, Dataset specification is updated and Dataset is upgraded, if false, tries to create a new Dataset

 HTTP Responses
 ..............